15.1 Internationalization of Strings Function

 "convert explained $cmdname");

-In the default case, the gdt function from the Texinfo::Translations module is used for translated strings.
-It is possible to use a user-defined function instead as seen next.
+In the default case, the functions from the Texinfo::Translations module are used for translated strings through converter functions.
+It is possible to use user-defined functions instead as seen next.
 See (texi2any_internals)Texinfo::Translations for more on Texinfo::Translations.

-In texi2any code, gdt is also used to mark translated strings for tools extracting translatable strings to produce template files. pgdt is used to mark translated string with a translation context associated.
+In texi2any code, cdt and cdt_string are also used to mark translated strings for tools extracting translatable strings to produce template files. pcdt is used to mark translated string with a translation context associated.